-- Complete seven courses, including four core courses and three elective courses
+- Complete seven courses, including four core courses and three elective courses.

-- Up to two elective courses are taken abroad
+- Up to two elective courses are taken abroad.

 - Approved elective courses offered by a wide variety of departments are shared before pre-registration each quarter, and are posted with each quarter's schedule.

 - Additional 300-level courses may also be considered as electives with approval from the Global Health Studies program.

 - Please note that Global Health Studies does not permit double-counting classes, but some units within WCAS and other colleges do allow it.
 Speak with your standalone major advisor to see what is permissible before contacting the Director of Undergraduate Studies to have a class double-counted.